ppezzull/zkMed/README.md

 - **Bridge**: DKIM-signed emails provide cryptographic proof without exposing medical data

 ### Current MVP Stage
+- ✅ **Smart contract development and fixing of vlayer wagmi config error caused by different configs used by vlayer and privy**
+- ✅ **Connect the mocked pages to the contracts with scaffold.**
-- ✅ **Smart Wallet Integration**: Working interaction with Privy and Scaffold-ETH
+- ✅ **Setup and deploy all of the contracts with verified ABIs and website deployment.**
 - ✅ **Dynamic Address Resolution**: Client automatically connects to appropriate contract addresses
 - ✅ **Chainlink Automation**: Automated payment execution via zkMedLinkPay
 - ✅ **Email Verification**: Working vlayer proofs for registration and payment plans